Ellis-van Creveld syndrome

 Causes of Ellis-van Creveld syndrome

 Ellis-van Creveld is passed down through families (inherited).
-It is caused by defects in one of two Ellis van Creveld syndrome genes (EVC and EVC2) that are next to each other.
+It is caused by defects in one of two Ellis-van Creveld syndrome genes (EVC and EVC2) that are positioned next to each other on the same chromosome.

 The severity of the disease varies from person to person.
 The highest rate of the condition is seen among the Old Order Amish population of Lancaster County, Pennsylvania.
 It is fairly rare in the general population.